unleashit/next-promise-cache/readme.md

 - Like Next JS Fetch deduping it caches promises, not values, avoiding race conditions and extra network requests
 - On the server in RSCs or elsewhere, it can be made to cache for the full request/response lifetime (when instantiated in a `React.cache`)
+- Optional time based cache on client
-- Can manually invalidate values or entire cache
+- Can debug, access or invalidate values or entire cache
 - Configurable cache size (FIFO when full)
-- Optional time based cache on client
 - All HTTP methods are available but caches GET requests only
 - Handles the fetch double promise, basic error conditions and adds common headers
-- Types include the Next extensions to fetch, so you can add Next's cache or revalidate options as normal
+- Types include the Next extensions to fetch, so you can add for example Next's revalidate options as usual
-- Customize/override most anything
+- Customize/override most things
-- Can debug and access cache

 ## Install